 The three official tests file (script1.txt, script2.txt, serverbase.txt) will be made available a few days before the due date.
 Use turnin to turn in the two source programs client.c and server.c, and the client and server output files corresponding to running the programs using the TA's test files.
-The README file must indicate the working and the non-working parts of program 3.
+The README file must indicate the working and the non-working parts to receive partial-credit for program 3.